 About this Artist

-June 2021 marks the release of Goosby’s debut album for Decca entitled Roots, a celebration of African-American music which explores its evolution from the spiritual through to present-day compositions.
-Collaborating with pianist Zhu Wang, Goosby has curated an album paying homage to the pioneering artists that paved the way for him and other artists of color.
-It features three world-premiere recordings of music written by African-American composer Florence Price, and includes works by composers William Grant Still and Coleridge-Taylor Perkinson plus a newly commissioned piece by acclaimed double bassist Xavier Foley, a fellow Sphinx and Young Concert Artists alumnus.
+June 2021 saw the release of Goosby’s debut album for Decca entitled Roots, a celebration of African-American music that explores its evolution from the spiritual through to present-day compositions.
+Collaborating with pianist Zhu Wang, Goosby curated an album paying homage to the pioneering artists who paved the way for him and other artists of color.
+It features three world-premiere recordings of music written by African-American composer Florence Price and includes works by composers William Grant Still and Coleridge-Taylor Perkinson, plus a newly commissioned piece by acclaimed double bassist Xavier Foley, a fellow Sphinx and Young Concert Artists alumnus.

-Goosby is deeply passionate about inspiring and serving others through education, social engagement and outreach activities.
-He has enjoyed working with non-profit organizations such as the Opportunity Music Project and Concerts in Motion in New York City, as well as participating in community engagement programs for schools, hospitals and assisted living facilities across the United States.
+Goosby is deeply passionate about inspiring and serving others through education, social engagement, and outreach activities.
+He has enjoyed working with nonprofit organizations such as the Opportunity Music Project and Concerts in Motion in New York City, as well as participating in community engagement programs for schools, hospitals, and assisted living facilities across the United States.
 In the 2022/23 season, Goosby hosts a residency with the Iris Collective in Memphis with pianist Zhu Wang.
 Together they will explore how the student’s family history can relate to music and building community collaboration through narrative and performances.

-Randall Goosby was First Prize Winner in the 2018 Young Concert Artists International Auditions.
-In 2019, he was named the inaugural Robey Artist by Young Classical Artists Trust in partnership with Music Masters in London; and in 2020 he became an Ambassador for Music Masters, a role that sees him mentoring and inspiring students in schools around the United Kingdom.
+Goosby was First Prize Winner in the 2018 Young Concert Artists International Auditions.
+In 2019, he was named the inaugural Robey Artist by Young Classical Artists Trust in partnership with Music Masters in London, and, in 2020, he became an Ambassador for Music Masters, a role that sees him mentoring and inspiring students in schools around the United Kingdom.
 In 2010, he won first prize in the Sphinx Concerto Competition.
 He is a recipient of Sphinx’s Isaac Stern Award, a career advancement grant from the Bagby Foundation, and a 2022 Avery Fisher Career Grant.
 An active chamber musician, he has spent his summers studying at the Perlman Music Program, Verbier Festival Academy, and Mozarteum Summer Academy.